leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 interaction, or could be fitted in small web-application or micro-service categories - most definitely yes.
 There are even crazy enough people to [develop advanced online bank system using Play1 Framework] [23].

 I am concerned about Play compatibility, poor documentation and lack of developer resources.
-I am Ok to recommend Play to develop small replace-able business non-critical application, or micro-service, or set of Akka actors or whatever popular now, small, simple and requires high-throughput and low-latency.
+If we are talking about Online Bank system - Play Framework would not be either my first choice, nor second one.
+But I am Ok to recommend Play to develop small replace-able business non-critical application, or micro-service, or set of Akka actors or whatever popular now, small, simple and requires high-throughput and low-latency.

-However If we are still talking in Online Bank system terms - Play Framework would not be either my first choice, nor second one.

 ## Other frameworks in my consideration list